louisguitton/guitton.co-hugo/content/posts/2020-05-23-last-blog-post.md

 - on that week, the HackerNews post brought a total of 16k of the 46k (~35%) users (to be compared to the 15k of the first day).
   This means that the reach you get on HackerNews is limited to the launch day.
 - But that content marketing strategy really paid off, as the post was also cited in the HackerNews newsletter.
   If was featured #2 of the top 10 "*Favorites*" that week.
-And we see that over the week, it brought 2k ouf of the 46k (~4%) users.
+And we see that over the week, it brought 2k out of the 46k (~4%) users.
 - the effect of such a viral post looks to me like a *capacitor discharge curve* with a time constant a bit shorter than a day.
 This electronics jargon means that after 3 to 4 days, you're back at the normal organic traffic.
 - organic traffic before was averaging at ~100 users per day; and after was averaging at ~1k users per day.